oracle-livelabs/cloud-database-services/base-database-service/microservices-app-with-base-db-service/lab1/lab1-create-oracle-base-database-service.md

     ![Create DB System](./images/create.db.png" ")

-    * This will bring up the Create DB System Dialog screen
+    * This will bring up the Create DB System Dialog screen.

 **Follow the steps to fill in the information for the DB System.**